EmberEmu/emberemu.github.io/content/post/go-faster-with-asio/index.md

 #### Socket splicing

 <cite>splice()[^18]</cite> is a Linux system call that allows for moving data between file descriptors (that includes sockets) without having to copy the data between kernel and user space.
-This can be incredibly beneficial if, for example, you're working on an reverse proxy type application where you simply want to forward data from one socket to another (i.e. from client to backend service).
+This can be incredibly beneficial if, for example, you're working on a reverse proxy-type application where you simply want to forward data from one socket to another (i.e. from client to backend service).

 #### Page locking